Where is it originally from?

-Scrambling perennial, often forming a dense tangled shrub to 2-3 m tall, with wiry to woody stems that are sparingly branched.
+Scrambling perennial, often forming a dense tangled shrub (<2-3 m tall), with wiry to woody stems that are sparingly branched.
 Very fleshy, leathery leaves have 1-3 coarse serrations on each side, and the uppermost leaves are smaller, narrower and occasionally smooth edged.
-Dense clusters of yellow, ragwort-like flowers (11 mm diameter) are produced from March to August, followed by fluffy seeds.
+Dense clusters of yellow, ragwort-like flowers (11 mm diameter, Mar-Aug) are followed by fluffy seeds.

 Are there any similar species?

 German ivy (Senecio mikanioides) is similar, but its leaves are much thinner and more delicate.

 Produces many long-lived seeds that are dispersed a long way from parent plants.
 Moderate growth rate and layering stems, scrambles over shrubs and ground, forms dense, tall thickets.
 Tolerates salt, wind, drought, semi-shade and damage.

 Wind spreads the seed, and seed and fragments are spread in dumped vegetation and soil movement.
 Common sources include waste places, roadsides, bush edges and gardens.

 Smothers ground and low-growing plants to 3 m tall, forming dense, long-lived mats that prevent the establishment of native plant seedlings.